-Paul is unequivocally praising the one who “keeps the precepts of the Law”, as well as, criticizing and rebuking those who break the Law of God.
+Paul is unequivocally praising the one who “keeps the righteous acts of the Law”, as well as, criticizing and rebuking those who break the Law of God.

-We have been taught false doctrine about Paul.
+We are being taught false doctrine about the Apostle Paul.
 He is not the anti-Law nor the anti-circumcision apostle that we have been led to believe (please read Hypocrite or Hard to Understand and Zealous for the Law).

-Under the inspiration of the Spirit of God, what facts has Paul stated, all in the ‘Future or Present Tense’ here in Romans 2:13-27:
+Under the inspiration of the Spirit of God, the Apostle Paul stated the following facts, all in the ‘Future or Present Tense’ here in Romans 2:13-27: